SanyamGarg12/Codeforces-CLI/README.md

     Download the .zip file from [cftool GitHub Repository](https://github.com/SanyamGarg12/Codeforces-CLI).

   - **Navigate to Project Directory:**
-    Open a terminal and navigate to `cftool` directory.
+    Open a terminal and navigate to project directory.

   - **Run Installation Script:**
     Run the installation script to do the initial setup and installtion of dependencies: